 I’m Goldie Blumenstyk, a senior author at The Chronicle of Higher Education, masking innovation in and around academe.
 Here’s what I’m considering this week.
-For states, on-line schooling is the neglected lever of schooling policy.
-Sometimes all it takes is one exciting image to pressure home a point.
+For states, online schooling is the neglected lever of schooling policy.
+Sometimes, it takes one exciting image to pressure home a point.
 Last week, at the Eduventures Summit in Boston, one slide in a presentation using Richard Garrett did it for me.
 It becomes a color-coded state map of “Winners and Losers” in online education.
 The map, along with Garrett’s commentary, highlighted for me some neglected possibilities.
 Many states aren’t taking concerted steps to use online education to promote the forms of priorities that kingdom leaders have traditionally championed, inclusive of affordability, admission to, or meeting the desires of neighborhood employers.

 Quote of the week.

-“At a time when pupil debt stands at extra than $1.Five trillion, it is deeply worrying to see a department legitimate boosting novel types of pupil debt instead of seeking to stem the tide of indebtedness — or even extra worrying to hear the reliable advise using federal taxpayer dollars to accomplish that.”From a letter despatched via Sen. Elizabeth A. Warren and Rep. Ayanna Pressley and Rep. Katie Porter to Secretary of Education Betsy DeVos, wondering a probable federal experiment on a fledgling shape of buying college earnings-percentage agreements.
-They also wrote to seven colleges that now provide ISAs, looking for unique data approximately the programs’ workings.
+“At a time when pupil debt stands at more than $1.Five trillion, it is deeply worrying to see a department legitimate boosting novel types of pupil debt instead of seeking to stem the tide of indebtedness — or even extra worrying to hear the reliable advise using federal taxpayer dollars to accomplish that.”
+From a letter from Sen. Elizabeth A. Warren, Rep. Ayanna Pressley, and Rep. Katie Porter to Secretary of Education Betsy DeVos, wondering about a probable federal experiment on a fledgling shape of buying college earnings-percentage agreements.
+They also wrote to seven colleges that now provide ISAs, looking for unique data about the programs’ workings.

 A new metaphor emerges.

 My reunion reflections resonated.
-Several of you wrote to me about my e-newsletter last week, on my university elegance’s 40th reunion.
+Several of you wrote about my e-newsletter last week, on my university elegance’s 40th reunion.
 A sudden variety of you’ve got a few ties to Colgate University, my alma mater, but I became struck — and touched — that my thoughts had struck a chord.
 One “sorta retired” professor at Ball State University, Joseph Misiewicz, wrote that as he read approximately my weekend reports, “my head turned into strolling returned through my education and coaching profession,” which commenced in 1971.

 And speaking of comments.